spranjan1509-maker/PRODIGY_WD_01/README.md

-# 🌐 Interactive Fixed Navigation Menu – Portfolio UI
+# 🌐 Task 1- Interactive Fixed Navigation Menu – Portfolio UI

 A modern, responsive, and visually enhanced **interactive navigation menu** built using **HTML, CSS, and JavaScript**.
 This project is designed for **portfolio presentation** and **web development internship submissions**, showcasing clean UI, smooth animations, and real-world scroll interactions.